AyushGoel06/competetive-programming-SOC-/README.md

 ---

 ## Week 3: Mastering Greedy Algorithms
 **Summary:** This 15-problem set was completely centered around Greedy Algorithms.
 The biggest challenge wasn't necessarily coding the solutions, but proving the "greedy choice property" before implementing it.
 I explored greedy applications in game theory, array optimization, and constructive strings.
+This was the week when i had to really think hard and dry running the code before uploading.
+I think there was a steeper gap in week 2 and 3 which meant for us to know things beforehand.

 **Questions Solved & Main Approaches:**
 *   **Stone Game:** Greedy game theory where players make optimal local choices to maximize their score.